HycinthClinton/Identity-Access-Management-Lab-Entra-ID/README.md

 - **entra-id-identity-lab.md** — clean markdown version

 ## Next Steps
-I plan to automate this same lab using PowerShell.
+I also automated this same lab using PowerShell.
-The automated version will also be added to this repository.
+The automated version is added to this repository.

 ## About Me
 I am currently studying for the AZ-104 exam and documenting my hands-on progress as I learn.